jtchan129/RTM/README.md

       - A run_night function that takes the most recent game state and players submitted actions to find the resulting game state and send results to players
       - A run_voting function that takes the most recent game state and reads the voting Google Sheet to find the resulting game state and send results to players
       - An assign_new_godfather function that takes the most recent game state and reads the new godfather Google Sheet to set the new godfather
       - A reveal_mayor function that takes the most recent game state and a player name who wants to reveal themselves as mayor and sends that decision to players
+Main.py file contains:
+  - A menu to accept input from the user to select which function from Game.py to run